joshmurr/js-plot-vae/README.md

-# Plotting the Latent Space of a VAE
+# Interacting with the Latent Space of a VAE

 ![Output](./output_081221.png)